 Reputational value is an outcome of stakeholder expectations of operational performance.
 The measure of that value is best evidenced by the financial consequences of stakeholder actions.
 Stakeholders reveal their expectations with the way that use their wallets to buy, lend, regulate, or otherwise do business.

-Better metrics mean better decisions.
+Better metrics mean better control.

-Each week, our metrics score reputational value from a proprietary array of financial sources, bringing together heretofore disparate data points into an aggregate measure of stakeholder expectations.
-We scour decision (or prediction) markets, reported company filings and performance, balance sheets, and then correlate the information with various maths to normalize values, so we can deliver timely and operationally useful measures that can be compared within industry sectors, across sectors, and tracked week-over-week.
+Each week, our metrics score reputational value from a proprietary array of forward-looking financial sources, bringing together heretofore disparate data points into an aggregate measure of stakeholder expectations.
+We scour decision (or prediction) markets, reported company filings and performance, balance sheets, and then correlate the information with various maths to normalize values, so we can deliver algorithmically timely and operationally useful measures that can be compared within industry sectors, across sectors, and tracked week-over-week.

-Our advisory informs more effective governance.
+Our advisory enables more effective governance.

-Our approach enables both internal and competitive analyses of the true drivers of stakeholder decisions by correlating investments, expenditures and public-facing activities with our scoring.
+Our time-series data enable both internal and competitive analyses of the true drivers of stakeholder decisions by correlating investments, expenditures and public-facing activities with our scoring.
 The findings can enable more efficient resource allocation and testing of likely improvements, allowing for the exploration of such questions as “Did stakeholders appreciate and value a new product or service, and maintain that consensus over time?” and “What’s really happening to reputation during a crisis?”
 Further, by correlating our data with other measures of value, such as ROE, we can greatly enhance and deepen management insight into the long-term financial effects of reputational value.

 Our metrics and advisory services give our clients actionable visibility into the financial drivers that build reputational value, and guard against its loss.
 Consensiv brings corporate reputation to the KPI table in the language business executives best understand, and empowers our clients to make smarter decisions based thereupon.
 We provide established methodologies and advisory services to enable those actions.